 Use a Third-party Tool to Sideload Apps onto Your Device

 There are lots of tools online that offer to download apps without using your Apple ID or iTunes.
-Some of them may work but I know some of them don’t because I have tried them.
+Some of them may work, while others may not.
+I tried many different ones, and here are the best options I found.

 One such alternative app store is Tutu Helper.
 Designed for ease-of-use and as an alternative method for maximizing an iPhone’s potential without having to jailbreak the device, Tutu helper allows you to install all kinds of apps.
 This is a great alternative to more cumbersome methods that might alter a device, such as jailbreaking.

 Another app that allows you to install what you want onto your Apple device is iOS Emu.
 Just like Tutu Helper, you don’t need to jailbreak your device to download apps that aren’t supported by Apple.